 QCoal Foundation Scholarship Awarded

-The QCoal Foundation established this scholarship, with the support of JCU, to provide a pathway for rural and remote students to attend university.
+Melanie Martyn, who began a Veterinary Science degree in February, has been awarded the second QCoal Foundation scholarship which aims to provide a pathway for rural and remote students to attend university.

-Muskaan, a Bachelor of Medicine/Bachelor of Surgery student, will receive $10,000 per year over three years to help her with her studies and help meet living expenses.
+The scholarship, valued at $10,000 per year over three years, is designed to assist the student with their studies and help meet their living expenses.